Liam-a-34/Liam-a-34/README.md

 * Email: liamallen343@gmail.com
 * Phone: (615) 308-4472

-I'm a new Junior Developer, specializing in front end development, and UI/UX design.
+I'm a new Junior Developer, specializing in front end development, and UI/UX development.
 I've spent most of my life on a farm, doing manual jobs, or working in warehouse.
 Since fourth grade I've been showing livestock (mainly goats) at local, state, and national levels.
 Along the way I've learned the value of a hard work ethic, and developed an intense drive to succeed.
 I've only recently gotten in to the development field, but I am genuinely enjoying it, and finding satasfaction in my work in the field.

-I graduated from Vanderbilt's Full Stack Bootcamp with a 4.0 GPA, and a certificate for coding and have been working on improving myself every day of it/since.
+I graduated valedictorian from Vanderbilt's Full Stack Bootcamp with a 4.0 GPA, and a certificate for coding and have been working on improving myself every day since.

 Thank you for being here!
 I look forward to connecting with you soon.